Omikhleia/qrcode.sile/README.md

 To install the latest development version, you may use the provided “rockspec”:

 ```
-luarocks --lua-version 5.4 install --server=https://luarocks.org/dev qrcode.sile
+luarocks install qrcode.sile
 ```

-(Adapt to your version of Lua, if need be, and refer to the SILE manual for more detailed 3rd-party package installation information.)
+(Refer to the SILE manual for more detailed 3rd-party package installation information.)

 ## Usage